 - Decreased sense of smell and taste.
 The person with dementia may not eat because food may not smell or taste as good as it once did.

-Make mealtimes easier
+Make mealtimes calm and comfortable

 - Limit distractions.
 Serve meals in quiet surroundings, away from the television and other distractions.